blurbdust/blurbdust.github.io/README.md

 I was working off the assumption that the loss in speed was due to the UAP-AC-LR not supporting 4x4 MU-MIMO or 802.11ac Wave 2 or some combination of the two.
 I went ahead and got a second BeaconHD and installed it downstairs in the living room.
 I ensured my phone was connected to the downstairs BeaconHD and ran some speedtests.
 Sure enough, I was getting very similar speeds to Test 4 getting `121/109`.

 ### Is there a test 6?
-For now, no. At this point, I'm $357+ in on this project and getting very minimal improvements.
+For now, no. Unless I can get an actual wire ran through the vents or through a wall somehow, I do not expect to any improvements.
+At this point, I'm $357+ in on this project and getting very minimal improvements with new additions into the wireless hop chain.
 The main goal was not hit however the stretch goal was hit.
-This means I do in fact have a very useable network at ~200Mbps, it's just not quite as fast as it was before the move.
+This means I do in fact have a very useable network at \~200Mbps, it's just not quite as fast as it was before the move.

 # August 20th, 2019
 ## SecDSM August Mini-CTF